appgardenstudios/hyaline/www/content/documentation-v1/explanation/extract.md

 TODO Hyaline scans the markdown document and extracts any sections it encounters.
 It identifies each section by name, and preserves any section level hierarchy it find.

-Note that when storing the ID of the section it replaces any "/" characters with "_", as Hyaline uses "/" to separate sections in the ID if a sub-section (i.e. `Section1/Section1.1`).
+Note that when storing the ID of the section it replaces any "/" characters with "_", as Hyaline uses "/" to separate sections in the ID if a sub-section (i.e. `Section 1/Section 1.1`).

 </div>